 In the Gradebook, educators can change/override all grades manually – allowing teachers to assign a numeric grade value or mark student work as Missing or Excused.
 Teachers can also Revert to a previous score.
 Outside assignments (those not originating from My Big Campus) can be added to the Gradebook.
 And, teachers can move between grade entries using the Tab or arrow keys on their machines – real time savers.

 Steer your cursor to the video below for a look at the teacher interface.

 Our development team is hard at work, so be watchful.
 In the coming weeks, expect to see more site updates, including some heavily requested, whiz-bang features fashioned at the LightspeedConnect Hack-a-thon.

-Update: September 24: At this time, YouTube is not forcing HTTPS (encrypted) connections.
+Update: September 24 At this time, YouTube is not forcing HTTPS (encrypted) connections.
 Therefore, schools using the Lightspeed Systems Rocket web filter may update their appliances to release candidates 2.7.10rc4 and 2.8.0rc8.
-In those updates, network staff will find a toggle to the Support Tools section – allowing a root administrator to switch between the old method of handling My Big Campus YouTube requests and the newer method that forces My Big Campus YouTube requests to Youtube EDU.
-We anticipate YouTube could begin forcing encryption again at any time, and these releases will allow your local administrators to respond quickly.
+In those updates, network staff will find a toggle to the Support Tools section – allowing a root administrator to switch between the old method of handling My Big Campus YouTube requests and the newer method that forces My Big Campus YouTube requests to YouTube EDU.
+We anticipate YouTube could begin forcing encryption again at any time--which may require use of YouTube EDU again, and these releases will allow your local administrators to respond quickly.
 Thank you for your patience as we work to adapt to changes outside our direct control.

 As you are probably aware, YouTube recently introduced a change in the way it streams videos to sites such as My Big Campus.
 For customers allowing YouTube access only through MBC (by virtue of integration with the Lightspeed Systems web filter), the YouTube change has kept many videos from playing in the library and bundles.